jsfxfs/CLM/release_scripts/mip360_README.md

 2. **Batch Size**: We use `--bsz 4` for all scenes in these experiments.

+3. **Dataset Decoding**: Training begins by decoding all JPEG images to raw format and saving them locally to disk.
+This step significantly improves data loading speed during training.
+Decoding is required only once, and future training runs will reuse already-decoded images if they exist.
+For optimal performance, use a fast local drive (avoid network storage such as NFS), and please refer to the **Dataset Caching and Streaming** section in `README.md` for further information.

 ## Experimental Results and Performance Comparison

 Below are the performance metrics (test PSNR, max GPU memory usage, and number of Gaussians) for all scenes across different offloading modes.